 9 January ~ While US markets see-sawed all day again, Europe and emerging markets have descended this year so far.
 Last week we began a short position in emerging markets, prices of which have moved down faster than the US.
 That short position is up about 6% so far year-to-date.
 Investment capital is leaving Brazil and other emerging markets.
 We thought they might go up this year, but the market doesn't care what we think, so we go with the flow.

 Allocation Allocation Allocation

 10 December ~ Similar to the familiar real estate mantra, asset allocation is important to balance risk and reward long-term.
 The traditional formula is one hundred minus your age.
-That difference is what percent of investment should be in stocks.
+That difference is the percent of investment which should be in stocks.
 The rest should be in bonds.
 It's one formula on which most ---from John Bogle to Jim Cramer--- agree.
 For older folks that wasn’t very profitable this year, as stocks went up and bonds went down.
 In hindsight, everyone now wishes they had more of their assets in stocks.
-So great is the mixture of euphoria and emotion that risk is forgotten; allocation is forgotten.
+So great is the mixture of euphoria and emotion now that risk is forgotten; allocation is forgotten.

 A few weeks ago I read a paper suggesting planners use 120 instead of 100, which would increase stock market exposure.
 So, 120 is the new 100?
 Maybe it will get some traction, at least until the next bear market.

 We have a doubly interesting situation due to the Fed-fueled economy: When they taper QE, it is likely both stocks and bonds will decline in value.
 Many investors have high allocations to cash anticipating this event.
 Others sought refuge in precious metals.
 This year gold has gone down about the same percentage the S&P has gone up.
 They were mirror images.